PureKatana/Soulblade/README.md

 <h1>Project L</h1>

 <h2>Description</h2>
 Project L is a third person action adventure souslike RPG game inspired by the famous series Dark Souls.
-You will be facing with a variety of enemies and unique bosses.
+You will be facing a variety of enemies and unique bosses.
 There will also be different puzzles that you will be able to challenge to progress in the game.
 <br />